-Historically, CLAS has published a refereed journal, Statement, and a quarterly newsletter, Currents.
+Historically, CLAS has published a refereed journal, Statement, and a monthly newsletter, Currents.
 We recently relaunched these publications:

 Don’t let our ideas limit you.
-What we are hoping for is for you to share ways you are successfully teaching writing.
+What we are hoping for is for you to share ways you are successfully teaching speaking.
 What’s working for you and your students?
 If you have another issue you want to share, we will welcome other topics as well.

 Email: Karen Hartman (firstname.lastname@example.org)